Novartis inaugurates new premises in Egypt, reinforcing commitment to patients and healthcare system

 PHOTO

-- Novartis Country President Sherif Amin: New premises enhances leadership and strengthens strategic ambitions

-Cairo: – Leading pharmaceutical company Novartis Pharma S.A.E (Novartis Egypt) today officially inaugurated its new premises in Egypt located in the vibrant business district of New Cairo.
-The inauguration marks a significant milestone in the company's long-standing presence in Egypt and reinforces its commitment to the country’s healthcare system and to patients.
+Egypt - Leading pharmaceutical company Novartis Pharma (Novartis Egypt) officially inaugurated its new premises in Egypt located in the vibrant business district of New Cairo.
+The inauguration marks a significant milestone in the company’s long-standing presence in Egypt and reinforces its commitment to the country’s healthcare system and to patients.

 For over 58 years Novartis has served Egyptian patients, evolving into the country’s leading pharmaceutical company, its innovative medicines in Egypt have reached over 18.5 million patients in 2023 across diverse therapy areas.
 With a strong local manufacturing presence and continuous investment in research and development, Novartis remains committed to delivering high-value medicines that alleviate society’s greatest disease burdens.